manojmw/NetDNA-1.0/README.md

 > streamlit run NetDNA-1.0.py
 <br/>

-This will open the tool in the browser as web-based tool!
+This will open the tool in the browser as a web-based tool!

 <br/><br/>